November news: Audio books are here!

-Work in progress: I'm currently working on another sequel to What Ho, Automaton!
-Next, I'll either write the second book in the Medium Dead series, the second book in the DCI Shand series, or complete Hidden in Time, an SF Thriller.
+Work in progress: I'm currently working on another sequel to What Ho, Automaton! and the second book in the DCI Shand series.

 Who is Chris Dolley?